michaelbdavidson7/basic-finance-class/README.md

 **Credit/Credit Cards**
 * How do I get a credit card?
+ * The first card can be hard to get and you might have to apply to many to get it.
 * Why are credit cards "free"?
 Why do they give so many perks?
 * What is APR?
 * How do I grow my credit scores?
+ * You must have a credit card and use it at least a little bit.
+From there, the advice on Mint.com or CreditKarma.com is fine.
+* Who cares about a credit score?
+ * Credit scores affect every big purchase that you make (car, house, etc), the ability to get new cards, and the size of your credit line.
 * Why do credit unions do?

 **Money concepts:**